 Washington's one-size-fits-all approach to healthcare is not working for Maine families and small business.
 Many folks are experiencing higher health premiums, narrower networks and are having to find new doctors due to ObamaCare.

-As your Representative, Congressman Poliquin will continue to listen to people of the Second District and fix this flawed law by repealing the Medical Device Tax and the 30 Hour Workweek Employer Mandate that are crippling our small businesses.
-He will work tirelessly for a better solution in order to help families in the Second District afford quality healthcare while helping our small businesses grow.
+As your Representative, Congressman Poliquin will continue to listen to people of the 2nd District and fix misguided policies, such as the Medical Device Tax and the 30-Hour Workweek Employer Mandate, that are crippling our small businesses.
+He will work tirelessly for a better solution in order to help families in the 2nd District afford quality healthcare while helping our small businesses grow.

 For more information concerning work and views related to Health Care, please contact our office.

 Working to Increase Funding for Federally-Supported Women's Health Care Services:

 As you may know, the Planned Parenthood organization does not have any facilities in the 2nd District of Maine.
 This is the largest District east of the Mississippi River and Congressman Poliquin understands the need to have health care close to home.

 There are more than 40 Federally Qualified Health Centers (FQHC’s) located directly in the 2nd District of Maine which provide women’s health care services.
 These facilities are by and large located at health facilities and health offices all across the District.
 These services at various locations include annual exams, STD and HPV testing, breast and cervical exams; among others.

 CLICK HERE to view a complete list of the FQHC’s in Maine’s 2nd District that offer these federally-supported Women’s Health Care Services, in addition to other services: